 OVW generally does not allow pre-award costs.
-Costs incurred prior to the start date of the award may not be charged to the project unless the recipient receives prior approval from OVW.
-See the DOJ Financial Guide for more information on pre-award costs.
+Costs incurred prior to the start date of the award may not be charged to the project unless the recipient receives prior approval from

 Indirect Cost Rate Agreement (if applicable)

 Applicants that intend to charge indirect costs through the use of a negotiated indirect cost rate must have a current, signed, federally-approved indirect cost rate agreement and must upload and attach a copy of the agreement to their application in JustGrants.
 Applicants (other than state, local, and tribal governments) that do not have a current negotiated (including provisional), rate may elect to charge a de minimis rate of 10% of modified total direct costs, which may be used indefinitely.
 State, local, and tribal governments that have never negotiated an indirect cost rate with the federal government and receive less than \$35 million in direct federal funding per year also may choose to use the 10% de minimis rate.